כִּ֚י יִשְׁמַ֣ע הַמֶּ֔לֶךְ לְהַצִּ֥יל אֶת־אֲמָת֖וֹ מִכַּ֣ף הָאִ֑ישׁ לְהַשְׁמִ֨יד אֹתִ֤י וְאֶת־בְּנִי֙ יַ֔חַד מִֽנַּחֲלַ֖ת אֱלֹהִֽים׃

 Alternatively, the speaker is referring specifically to an aforementioned person in the story, in an underspecified manner.
 One classic discourse function of הָאִישׁ is to profile its referent in terms of an already depicted situation, as an essential participant.
 Considerations of salience here point unambiguously to the aforementioned blood-avenger (v.
 11; so Rashi’s gloss here: הבא להרוג את בני).
 As the clan’s delegate to carry out justice, he is integral to the situational frame.
 His imposing presence is out of view yet nonetheless a given.
 Referring to him as אִישׁ and describing him as a point of reference is a normal locution (e.g., repeatedly in Gen 43:3–14), rather than repeating the more specific term גֹּאֵל הַדָּם ‘blood avenger’.

 The locution may well be a double entendre—one that quietly applies her immediate story to its larger implications for David’s relation to his estranged son Absalom.
-At any rate, both of the above construals deserve to be presented as the plain sense.
+At any rate, the individual meaning deserves to be presented as an alternative plain sense construal.

 As for rendering into English, the NJPS ‘to deliver his handmaid from the hands of anyone [who would seek to] cut off both me and my son’ construes the speaker as referring to a type.
 I therefore undertook to add the other likely construal in a footnote.